 Codes 4 Life

-Codes 4 Life helps men turn down the volume of the distractions in their lives so they can listen to the voice of culture.
+Michael Liddle encourages participants to turn down the volume of distractions and listen to the voice of culture.

 Participants are often plagued with questions surrounding their identity.
 Codes 4 Life channels uncertainty about cultural identity into a sense of leadership by instilling a sense of responsibility to culture and community.

 The workshops incorporate various engagement methods such as presentations, group talks, activities and showing video clips.
 They create a space for Aboriginal men to discuss issues, seek advice and guidance, and express difficult emotions with their peers in a safe, empowering setting.

 This traditional dot painting was created by Codes 4 Life Project Officer Wayne Scrutton, and is symbolic of the program’s work.
 It represents Aboriginal men and youth (left) losing their way in noise and distractions, but trying to find their way to the Elders and their wisdom; lore, culture and country (right).

 During the COVID-19 pandemic, the Codes 4 Life team continued their strong efforts, working with organisations that share their vision for a stronger community.
 Watch the video here.